conjurer-rich/team-topologies-applied/_pages/home.md

   left_content="### MAKING YOUR FLOW VISIBLE

 What if you could make the flow of value in your organization visible?
 See the blockers to flow and identify where teams struggle with dependencies or blurry boundaries.
 What if you would look at your organization outside-in - from your customer perspective?
 How well are you organized to deliver value with quality and speed?

 During these workshops, we support you and your teams to create a visual understanding of the flow of value, we help identify blockers and will enable a very constructive conversation on where to optimize.

 ### A SAFE SPACE

-Just like our trainings, these workshops offer a safe and neutral space for people to objectively visualiz﻿e how work flows through your organization.
+Just like our trainings, these workshops offer a safe and neutral space for people to objectively visualize how work flows through your organization.
 It will align people in getting a shared understanding of the environment in which they work and will enable them to co-create solutions."

   right_content="### PRACTICAL DETAILS